-- 1. Permeable paving and car parking in Princetown - 2.
-Timber bollard and discreet lighting at Cornwood - 3.
-Traditional permeable surface - 4.
+- discreet lighting at Cornwood 3.
+Traditional - permeable surface 4.
 Public seating area in Chagford reflecting local materials - 5.
 Permeable surface on the Abbey car park at Buckfast - 6.
-Sympathetic street lighting in Ashburton considered in any proposals so that the extent and quality of the dark night skies on Dartmoor is not diminished and a valuable special quality of the National Park is not damaged.
+Sympathetic street lighting in Ashburton

 On new housing developments in the future, the use of SUDs will be mandatory and there will be a need for a separate certificate from a drainage body.